Enrollment FeesThe California Community Colleges' enrollment fee is $46 per unit.

 The California College Promise Grant is a state program that waives community college enrollment fees.
 The CCPG covers an academic year beginning with the summer term and eligibility continues for the fall and spring terms as long as academic progress is maintained.
-Students must be a resident of California or determined to be AB540 by the Registrar’s Office, and either be eligible through completion of the Free Application for Federal Student Aid (FAFSA), or the Promise Grant Application by meeting specified income criteria.
+Students must be a resident of California or determined to be AB540 by the Registrar’s Office, and either be eligible through completion of the Free Application for Federal Student Aid (FAFSA), CA Dream Application, or the Promise Grant Application by meeting specified income criteria.
 CCPG Applications are available at the Financial Aid Office.

 Active duty military personnel may apply for Tuition Assistance to pay 100% of enrollment fees up to 12 units per military fiscal year, October 1 to Sept.
 30. An application may be picked up at the WHC NAS Lemoore Center or at the Navy College Office.
 The application for Tuition Assistance must be routed through and approved by your commanding officer before returning it to the Navy College Office for processing.
 Active duty military personnel who do not get approved for Tuition Assistance must pay all fees in full.
-For more information call 559-925-3350.
+For more information call 559-925-3216..

 - A student who does not qualify for California residency is classified as a non-resident student and is required to pay a non-resident tuition fee.

-International students must also pay a non-refundable $100 per semester processing fee, and the following fees for United States health insurance coverage:
+International students must also pay a non-refundable $100 per semester processing fee, and the following fees for a United States health insurance coverage:

-Summer 2018 Semester: $272.00
+Summer 2021 Semester: $272.00

-Fall 2018 Semester: $593.00
+Fall 2021 Semester: $507.50

-Spring/Summer 2019 Semester: $822.00
+Spring/Summer 2021 Semester: $710.50

 The health insurance fee may be waived for those students who provide proof they have current health insurance coverage valid in the United States or for those students who are not physically attending any onsite West Hills Community College District classes (e.g. attending only online classes).